goktugali/Car-Park-Scanner-Project/README.md

 The project in this repository belongs to The Parkers team.

-The Parkers:
-  Muharrem Ozan Yeşiller
-  Goktug Ali Akin
-  Elif Ozturk
-  Dilara Karakaş
-  Berke Belgin
+The Parkers: Muharrem Ozan Yeşiller, Goktug Ali Akin, Elif Ozturk, Dilara Karakaş, Berke Belgin